WorldOfMaze/build-api-docs-from-bruno/documentation/api.md

   | `color`  | The color to be used for the application. |
   | `projectId`  | The ID of the project the application belongs to. |

 # Get all application

 This endpoint is not documented.

 # Update an application

 This endpoint is not documented.

 # Create a component

 This endpoint is not documented.

 # Delete a component

 This endpoint is not documented.

 # Get all components for an application

 This endpoint is not documented.

 # Get all components

 This endpoint is not documented.

 # Update a component

 This endpoint is not documented.

 # All projects

 This endpoint is not documented.

 # By project ID

 This endpoint is not documented.
+# Epilogue

+This is end material that goes at the end of the documentation for this API.